jovibor/HexCtrl/README.md

 struct HEXDATASTRUCT
 {
     EHexDataMode    enDataMode { EHexDataMode::DATA_MEMORY }; //Working data mode.
     ULONGLONG       ullDataSize { };          //Size of the data to display, in bytes.
     HEXSPANSTRUCT   stSelSpan { };            //Select .ullOffset initial position.
 Works only if .ullSize > 0.
     HWND            hwndMsg { };              //Window for DATA_MSG mode.
 Parent is used by default.
     IHexVirtual*    pHexVirtual { };          //Pointer for DATA_VIRTUAL mode.
     IHexBkmVirtual* pHexBkmVirtual { };       //Pointer for Virtual Bookmarks. std::byte*      pData { };                //Data pointer for DATA_MEMORY mode.
 Not used in other modes.
     DWORD           dwCacheSize { 0x800000 }; //In DATA_MSG and DATA_VIRTUAL max cached size of data to fetch.
-    bool            fMutable { false };                    //Is data mutable (editable) or read-only.
+    bool            fMutable { false };       //Is data mutable (editable) or read-only. bool            fHighLatency { false };   //Do not redraw window until scrolling completes.
 };
 ```